nhsconnect/nhslogin/src/user-journeys.md

 <h2 id="p9">High level verification (P9)</h2>

-To gain a high level verification, the user must first complete a low and medium level verification journey.
+To gain a high level verification, the user must first complete a low and medium level verification (P0 & P5) journey.

 There are three ways in which a user can acquire high level verification (P9).
 The use cases and what the Partner Service gets are the same but the user journey is different.

-High level verification is needed when personal, confidential or sensitive information is being communicated either to or from the user.
+High level verification (P9) is needed when personal, confidential or sensitive information is being communicated either to or from the user.
 It is also required when the user can access their medical records e.g. GP record via a 3rd party – such as Co-op Health app, NHS App or TPP Airmid.

-Identity verification via mobile (IDVM) is only available to P5 users who are registered for Patient Online (POL) at their GP and their phone number matches the one against their GP record.
+Identity verification via mobile (IDVM) is only available to medium level verified (P5) users who are registered for Patient Online (POL) at their GP and their phone number matches the one against their GP record.

 <div class="design-example">
-    <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_IDVM.png" class="design-example__pop-out" target="_blank">Open the P9 IDVM journey in new window</a>
+    <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_IDVM.png" class="design-example__pop-out" target="_blank">Open the P9 IDVM journey in a new window</a>
     <div class="code-embed">
     <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Journey_P9_IDVM.png" alt="Diagram showing the P9 IDVM user journey">
-  <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_PYI.png" class="design-example__pop-out" target="_blank">Open the P9 PYI journey in new window</a>
+  <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_PYI.png" class="design-example__pop-out" target="_blank">Open the P9 PYI journey in a new window</a>
     <div class="code-embed">
     <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Journey_P9_PYI.png" alt="Diagram showing the P9 PYI user journey">
   </div>
-    <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_POL.png" class="design-example__pop-out" target="_blank">Open the P9 POL journey in new window</a>
+    <a href="https://raw.githubusercontent.com/nhsconnect/nhslogin/main/src/images/Journey_P9_POL.png" class="design-example__pop-out" target="_blank">Open the P9 POL journey in a new window</a>
     <div class="code-embed">
     <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Journey_P9_POL.png" alt="Diagram showing the P9 POL user journey">
   </div>